Trump Wants Insurers and Hospitals To Show Real Prices To Patients

 There's also an open question about whether these rules will survive legal challenges.
 Another Trump administration proposal to show drug list prices in television ads was blocked in the courts.

-"We may face litigation, but we feel we're on it's very sound legal footing for what we're asking," Secretary Azar told reporters.
+"We may face litigation, but we feel we're on a very sound legal footing for what we're asking," Azar told reporters.